ionic-team/ionic-docs/docs/api/fab-button.md

 Floating Action Buttons (FABs) represent the primary action in an application.
 By default, they have a circular shape.
 When pressed, the button may open more related actions.

 As the name suggests, FABs generally float over the content in a fixed position.
-This is achieved by wrapping the fab button in an [`ion-fab` component](/docs/api/fab).
-If the button is not wrapped with an `ion-fab`, it will scroll with the content.
+This is achieved by wrapping the fab button in a [fab](./fab) component.
+If the button is not wrapped with a fab, it will scroll with the content.

-For usage examples, see the [`ion-fab` page](/docs/api/fab).
+For usage examples, see the [fab documentation](./fab).

 ## Properties
 <Props />